RajIIITR/Medical_Assistant_bot_using_LangGraph/README.md

 4. **Triggering**
    - Automatically on `push` to `main`
-   - Or manually via GitHub → Actions → Run workflow
+   - Or manually via GitHub → Actions → Run workflow a